jsoref/argo-cd/docs/user-guide/sync_windows.md

      - cluster1
 ```

-In order to perform a sync when syncs are being prevented by a window, you can configure the window to allow manual syncs
+In order to perform a sync when syncs are being blocked by a window, you can configure the window to allow manual syncs
-using the CLI, UI or directly in the `AppProject` manifest:
+using the CLI, UI, or directly in the `AppProject` manifest:

 ```bash
 argocd proj windows enable-manual-sync PROJECT ID
 ```

-To disable
+To disable:

 ```bash
 argocd proj windows disable-manual-sync PROJECT ID